-Many Christians believe that Mary was a virgin only until Jesus was born.
+Many Christians believe that Mary was a virgin only until Jesus Christ was born.
 However, many other Christians believe that Mary was a virgin not just until Jesus was born, but all her life.
 Which position does the Bible support?

-Let’s consider several scriptures that pertain to this matter.
+We will consider several scriptures that pertain to this matter.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Matthew 1:25: [Joseph] did not know her [Mary] till she had brought forth her firstborn Son.
 And he called His name Jesus.